Top Five Due Diligence Failures and How to Avoid Them!

 Why do ecommerce businesses need business intelligence software

-While it may seem that BI is more applicable to big enterprises or the IT industry (like all that big data thing), businesses of different sizes and sectors can also leverage it, ecommerce being no exception.
+While it may seem that BI is more applicable to big enterprises or the IT industry, understanding the nuances between revenue vs sales demonstrates that businesses of different sizes and sectors, including ecommerce, can also leverage BI effectively.

 One of the key benefits of BI tools for ecommerce businesses is that it helps make sense of the data a company receives from all of the tools, platforms, and sales channels, opening a wide-angle lens into its performance, customers, and overall activity in real time.